jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 ```

 Besides, it is possible to get the difference between two pointers,
-that is, to compute the distance between them as the number of memory cells.
+that is, to compute the distance between them in terms of the number of memory cells.

 ```c++
 char* p8 = p0 + 8;